The original do-it-yourself travel guide to Europe SM

 US Drug Enforcement Agents

 My return to Los Angeles from Amsterdam in the spring of 1999 was greeted by a detail of US Authorities, including a sniffer dog.
-This guy is the Ultimate Authority.
+This hound is the Ultimate Authority.
 The drug search was conducted just at the door of the plane as we stepped into the swing-out tunnel leading to the terminal building.
 The fellow sitting next to me was asked to wear a little sack, presumably carrying some dope, to test the dog.
 However, some passengers were quite shaken by the sight of a large frisky German shepherd in the narrow corridor.
 One young girl turned back in fright to find her dad before proceeding.
 Coming back from Amsterdam at Christmas 1999 and arriving in Washington, DC, there was no sign of dogs or any other kind of inspection.
 And there was no evidence of exit inspections as I disembarked a flight from Amsterdam in Detroit.

 Beware of becoming a "mule."
 United States narcotics enforcement officers find that dope is sometimes transported and brought home by innocent travelers.
 If someone you meet overseas asks you to do him a favor and carry a small package home, watch out.
 If he offers you some money to do it, you can be almost certain of the contents.
 Direct your "friend" to the nearest post office.
 If you agree to take a package home for someone you will probably have troubles.
 Do you have a bail bondsman and an attorney ready to meet you at the airport?